 In retrospective, I think that this two factors made me a better programmer.

 At that time I had some experience programming in Logo mostly.
-It was a Logo dialect in spanish that we used at school.
+It was a Logo dialect in Spanish that we used at school (“HAL Logo en Español”, do not confuse with HAL Laboratories).
 We had a Commodore-128 laboratory at school (about eight machines with disk drives and monitors).
 I started learning Logo when I was 8, by the time I was twelve I could program a bit of BASIC also, but not much since literature was scarce.

 One great thing about the Commodore 64 was that it came with BASIC, but most importantly, it came with a manual!
 The Commodore’s Basic manual was my first programming book.